This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 AFPS defines exactly four package types.
 Each one serves a distinct role.

 Think of it like a docker-compose.yml for AI agents — it declares the goal, the dependencies, the inputs, the outputs, the configuration, and execution hints, all in one portable artifact.
-Where a skill says “I know how to rewrite text professionally”, a flow says “process these emails and create a summary” — and lists the skills, tools, and providers needed to do it.
+Where a skill says “I know how to rewrite text professionally”, an agent says “process these emails and create a summary” — and lists the skills, MCP servers, and integrations needed to do it.

 Minimal example (manifest.json):